Giddy-eg/us_trades_wiki/Operational-Life.md

 ## Variance in Data
 Researching the operational life of various technologies proved to be difficult as sources often disagreed on appropriate values.
-For example, the [2017 EIA Annual Energy Outlook Report](https://www.eia.gov/outlooks/aeo/assumptions/pdf/0554(2017).pdf) which provides our Input Activity Ratios has significantly different values compared to the [NREL 2020 Annual Technology Baseline](https://atb.nrel.gov/electricity/2020/definitions.php) which provides our costs.
+For example, the [2017 EIA Annual Energy Outlook Report](https://www.eia.gov/outlooks/aeo/assumptions/pdf/0554(2017).pdf) which provides our Input Activity Ratios has significantly lower values compared to the [NREL 2020 Annual Technology Baseline](https://atb.nrel.gov/electricity/2020/definitions.php) which provides our costs.

 We have currently implemented the [2017 EIA Annual Energy Outlook Report](https://www.eia.gov/outlooks/aeo/assumptions/pdf/0554(2017).pdf) operations life values, which are listed as Service Life.
 Through research we found numbers more closely aligned with the EIA values rather then the NREL values. **ADD EXTRA SOURCES HERE**